 Mario Martirano, a 25-year industry veteran, recently made the move to American Advisors Group after feeling the current stresses of a small business owner.
 Although he is still getting settled, he said he is already seeing those headaches disappear because of the dedicated departments, channels, and resources he never had when he owned his own company.

 “I don’t have to worry about marketing, auditing, compliance,” he said.
 “I’m doing what I do best, which is dealing with the people directly.
-And now I have backing of a big name.”
+And now I have backing of a big name and employee benefit providers.”

 Martirano, a Certified Reverse Mortgage Professional, had his own company — the Agency for Consumer Equity Mortgages — for 20 years until he grappled with a roughly 40% decline in business following the introduction of financial assessment in 2015.